h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

 We can configure the output and format of predictions via the H2OMOJOSettings.
 The available options are

 - ``predictionCol`` - Specifies the name of the generated prediction column.
-Default value is `prediction`
+The default value is `prediction`.
 - ``convertUnknownCategoricalLevelsToNa`` - Enables or disables conversion of unseen categoricals to NAs.
-By default it is disabled.
+By default, it is disabled.
 - ``convertInvalidNumbersToNa`` - Enables or disables conversion of invalid numbers to NAs.
-By default it is disabled.
+By default, it is disabled.
 - ``namedMojoOutputColumns`` - Enables or disables named output columns.
 When enabled, the ``predictionCol`` contains sub-columns with names corresponding the the labels we try to predict.
-If disables, the ``predictionCol`` contains the array of predictions without the column names.
-By default it is enabled.
+If disabled, the ``predictionCol`` contains the array of predictions without the column names.
+By default, it is enabled.

 Troubleshooting
 ~~~~~~~~~~~~~~~